EncisoAlva/EncisoAlva.github.io/about.md

 * There is an 'Oscar' for board games.
 It is called [Spiel des Jahres](https://www.spiel-des-jahres.de/en/games/) (Game of the Year).
 If we played a game before, it is very likely one of nominees.
 * Mexican rice is theorized to be a variation of Jollof rice.
 Cooking  mexican rice properly is considered a requisite for staring a household in some rural areas.

-PD: I don't hate students, even if they aren't doing fine in my classes.
-Although I may be not very expressive.
+**PD:** I don't hate students, even if they aren't doing fine in my classes.
+Although I may be not very expressive, I am proud of y'alls effort.